RHC-CIT-128-SP23/project-tbhcorn/README.md

 18) When the user's character collides with the multiplication door, they travel to the multiplication room.
 19) If the collision detection function did not work properly, the user's character would not travel upon collision and would stay in the welcome room.

-{Describe the testing process using paragraphs and numbered bullet lists how to manually test the software here.}

 ## Directions and Grading Rubric

-To review the project directions or update the grading rubric review the [DIRECTIONS.md](DIRECTIONS.md) file.

 All rights reserved to The Pokemon Company for their character sprites, and to Nintendo for their background images.
 No profit will be made off of this project, and this was solely made for educational purposes.

+To review the project directions or update the grading rubric review the [DIRECTIONS.md](DIRECTIONS.md) file.